jcaldeira-iot/IoT-For-Beginners-Micropython/3-transport/lessons/3-visualize-location-data/README.md

     Replace `<subscription_key>` with the API key for your Azure Maps account.

-    If you open your `index.html` page in a web browser, you should see a map loaded, and focused on the Seattle area.
+    If you open your `index.html` page in a web browser, you should see a map loaded, and focused on the `center` coordinates.

     ![A map showing Seattle, a city in Washington State, USA](../../../images/map-image.png)